Grocery shopping in the time of Corona

 Anyone else sick of the news?
 Ready to throw their phone out the window?
 Well, home cooked meals are getting us through.
 How about you?

 The problem is: everyone is stockpiling and panic buying like mad.
 Which means the shelves of the supermarkets are looking pretty bleak.
 The good news is that there is enough food for everyone, we’ve just got to be smart, conscious and thoughtful shoppers.
-And there are way more sustainable options that you can invest in while we’re on lockdown that will give you good, healthy, tasty and planet-friendly meals that will last longer than that tin of baked beans.
+And there is a wealth of sustainable food delivery services that you can order from while we’re on lockdown that will give you good, healthy, tasty and planet-friendly meals that will last longer than that tin of baked beans.

 We’ve rounded up our five top tips to see you through – and how you can make your food last.